 The Hard Truth About Medical AI

 Most medical AI never makes it to the bedside not because the algorithms are bad, but because deployment is hard.
 Harder than research.
 Harder than validation.
 Harder than getting published.
+Too many deployments 'hard code' any integration of teh AI tool making it difficult or expensive to adapt as workflows change or as the AI model is updated.

 Building an accurate model is a technical problem.
 Deploying it successfully is a human problem—one that requires understanding workflows, managing change, building trust, and designing for the messy reality of clinical practice.